 Travel

-In addition, here’s some travel information and top tips to consider when you are planning a trip.
+In addition, here’s some travel information and top tips to consider when planning a trip.

-The Global Health Insurance Card (GHIC) is a card that allows UK residents to access medically necessary healthcare at a reduced cost, or even for free, in certain European countries.
-It works similarly to the European Health Insurance Card (EHIC), which was used before the UK left the European Union.
+UK GHIC cards, or UK Global Health Insurance Cards, allow UK residents to access medically necessary healthcare in certain European countries.
+They function similarly to the old European Health Insurance Card (EHIC) but apply after the UK left the European Union.
+Here’s a quick rundown of UK GHIC cards:

 Check for a Reciprocal Health Agreement